NewEthicker/Pi_Server/README.md

 This project utilizes a Raspberry Pi 3 to act as a server for communicating with an ESP8266 device.
 The server, implemented in Python using Flask, manages the interaction between the Raspberry Pi and the ESP8266.
 Additionally, the server serves a real-time webpage to display data received from the ESP8266.

+**-- 3D Pi Server Case in OhShape --**

+If you're looking to add a unique case for your Raspberry Pi server, check out the 3D Pi Server Case designed in OhShape.
+This case is specially crafted to house your Raspberry Pi 3 server in a stylish and functional manner.

+### Features:

+- **Design:** A sleek and modern design that complements the Raspberry Pi 3.

+- **Ventilation:** Adequate ventilation holes for efficient cooling of the Raspberry Pi.

+- **Accessibility:** Easy access to ports and GPIO pins.

+### How to Get the 3D Case:

+1. **Download STL Files:**
+   - Visit the OhShape community or contact the designer to download the STL files for the 3D case.

+2. **3D Print the Case:**
+   - Use a 3D printer to print the case using the downloaded STL files.

+3. **Assemble the Case:**
+   - Follow the provided instructions to assemble the 3D Pi Server Case.

+4. **Place the Raspberry Pi:**
+   - Carefully place your Raspberry Pi 3 inside the assembled case.

+5. **Enjoy the Unique Design:**
+   - Once assembled, you'll have a unique and visually appealing case for your Raspberry Pi server.

 ## Components

 - **Backend (Python):**